-Religious holidays for Fall 2019:
+Religious holidays for Spring 2023:

 Note: When you submit this form, your instructor will be notified by email, and copies will be sent to you and to your academic dean.
 In completing the form, you may find it useful to consult OnTrack, where you can view your class schedule to obtain the name and the number of the course and the name of the course instructor.
 Your signature on the form affirms your compliance with the Elon University Honor Code.

 Given the time limitations inherent in completing end-of-semester assignments or making up a missed final exam, this procedure cannot be used during the final exam period.
 You are expected to take final examinations at the scheduled times and to complete end-of-semester work by the deadlines set by the instructor.
 In the event that a religious holiday should fall during exam week, contact your academic dean as soon as possible, before the scheduled assignments or exam.
 There may also be certain circumstances (a concert or a performance for example) which cannot be made up.
 In this case, the student may be advised to take that specific course in another school semester.